 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 Few cases of sinus bradycardia, heart block, attacks of ventricular tachycardia, torsades de pointes, circulatory failure and hepatic injury have been reported.

 Due to the pharmacokinetics of amiodarone, adequate and prolonged surveillance of the patient, particularly their cardiac status, is recommended.
 Neither amiodarone nor its metabolites are dialysable.

-ATC Code: CO1B DO1
+ATC Code: CO1BDO1

 No controlled paediatric studies have been undertaken.